careylzh/careylzh/README.md

 Most of my repos are illustrations of a particular stack.
 Do note that stacks evolve - some portions of a stack may become deprecated.
 I've tried my best to maintain the code bases for relevancy.
 Feel free to comment on any of the projects if you see something amiss/ambiguous, or reach out to me through email to provide feedback.

+There are also hardware hobby projects I do outside of work.

 - 🛠️ Currently working on: TODO backlog in the current repos
 - 🌱 Currently learning: how to develop and deploy a stack to production fast
 - 👯 Looking to collaborate on: hackathons!
 Any hackathon.
 Participated in one with strangers for the first time in June 2021.